github/site-policy/onetime-trademark-policy.md

 ---
-title: GitHub Trademark Policy
+title: Onetime Secret Trademark Policy
 ---

-### What is a GitHub Trademark Policy Violation?
+### What is a Onetime Secret Trademark Policy Violation?

 Using a company or business name, logo, or other trademark-protected materials in a manner that may mislead or confuse others with regard to its brand or business affiliation may be considered a trademark policy violation.

-### What is not a GitHub Trademark Policy Violation?
+### What is not a Onetime Secret Trademark Policy Violation?

 Using another's trademark in a way that has nothing to do with the product or service for which the trademark was granted is not a trademark policy violation.
-GitHub user names are available on a first come, first served basis and may not be reserved.
-A GitHub account with a user name that happens to be the same as a registered trademark is not, by itself, necessarily a violation of our trademark policy.
+Onetime Secret user names are available on a first come, first served basis and may not be reserved.
+A Onetime Secret account with a user name that happens to be the same as a registered trademark is not, by itself, necessarily a violation of our trademark policy.

-### How Does GitHub Respond To Reported Trademark Policy Violations?
+### How Does Onetime Secret Respond To Reported Trademark Policy Violations?

 When we receive reports of trademark policy violations from holders of federal or international trademark registrations, we review the account and may take the following actions:

-* When there is a clear intent to mislead others through the unauthorized use of a trademark, GitHub will suspend the account and notify the account holder.
+* When there is a clear intent to mislead others through the unauthorized use of a trademark, Onetime Secret will suspend the account and notify the account holder.
 * When we determine that an account appears to be confusing users, but is not purposefully passing itself off as the trademarked good or service, we give the account holder an opportunity to clear up any potential confusion.
 We may also release a username for the trademark holder's active use.

 ### How Do I Report a Trademark Policy Violation?

-Holders of registered trademarks can report possible trademark policy violations to GitHub via email to <a href="mailto:support@github.com" data-proofer-ignore>support&#64;github.com</a>.
+Holders of registered trademarks can report possible trademark policy violations to Onetime Secret via email to <a href="mailto:support@onetimesecret.com">support&#64;onetimesecret.com</a>.
 Please submit trademark-related requests from your company email address and include all the information requested below to help expedite our response.
 Also be sure to clearly describe to us why the account may cause confusion with your mark or how the account may dilute or tarnish your mark.

 ### What Information is Required When Reporting Trademark Policy Violations?

 In order to investigate trademark policy violations, please provide all of the following information:

-* Username of the reported account
+* Username or subdomain of the reported account
 * Your company name
-* Your company GitHub account (if there is one)
+* Your company Onetime Secret account (if there is one)
 * Company website
 * Your trademarked word, symbol, etc.
 * Trademark registration number